benawad/dogehouse/baklava/README.md

 ## Using hot reload

 The electron wrapper has the capability for hot reloads during development.
-You can run the app in hot reload mode using `npm run dev`.
+You can run the app in hot reload mode using `yarn dev`.

 While in hot reload mode, any time you save changes to a `ts` file, the electron app will recompile and relaunch itself.
 To exit hot reload mode, use `Ctrl+C` in the console.
 This will however, leave the current app window open, so be sure to close that also, as it will no longer have access to hot reload.